-Increased postal ballots expected in 2021 elections
+Increased postal ballots expected since 2021

 Is voting by post on the rise?